rotki/rotki/docs/api.rst

    :resjson bool result: The result field in this response is a simple boolean value indicating success or failure.
    :statuscode 200: Data imported.
 Check user messages for warnings.
    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 409: User is not logged in.
+Or premium was needed for the import and not found.
    :statuscode 500: Internal rotki error

 ERC20 token info